HomePhoto & VideoiMovie

 Is iMovie on iPad really free with no catch?

 Yes. iMovie is free from Apple with no in app purchases and no subscription.
-You get every feature the moment you install it, which is rare for a video editor of this quality.
+Every feature is available the moment you install it, which is still rare for a video editor of this quality.

 Can I edit 4K video in iMovie on an iPad?

 You can import and export 4K, and newer iPads handle it smoothly.
-On older models the timeline can stutter while scrubbing, so we sometimes edited a 1080p version and exported the final cut at full resolution.
+On older models the timeline can stutter while you scrub, so we sometimes edited a 1080p version and exported the final cut at full resolution.

 Why does iMovie only give me two video tracks?